mekkablue/Glyphs-Scripts/README.md

 For some scripts, you will also need to install Tal Leming's *Vanilla*.
 Here's how.

-In **Glyphs 2.0 or later**, go to *Glyphs > Preferences > Addons > Scripts* and click the *Install Modules* button.
+In **Glyphs 2.0 or later**, go to *Glyphs > Preferences > Addons > Modules* and click the *Install Modules* button.
 You are done and can skip the rest of these installation instructions.

 For **Glyphs 1.x**, open Terminal and copy and paste the following lines and hit return.
 You can copy all of them at once.
 Notes: the second line (`curl`) may take a while, the `sudo` line will prompt you for your password (type it and press Return, you will *not* see bullets):